These five tips will not only help you teach them how to brush their teeth but have some fun while they do it right!

 4. Make Brushing Teeth Fun!

 Modeling and discussion through play is a great way to help children establish healthy habits as you teach kids to brush their teeth and take care of them.
-To help small children especially, find a doll and have your child “brush” the doll’s teeth, discussing with your child what he or she is doing, and review the basics about how to brush properly.
+To help small children especially, find a doll and have your child “brush” the doll’s teeth, discuss with your child what he or she is doing, and review the basics about how to brush properly.
 Use picture books and DVDs at your local library which reinforce the basics of good oral hygiene.

 Teaching your kids how to brush their teeth can be more fun when kids feel like they have choices in the process.
-Since it’s essential that kids brush their teeth twice a day, give them choices in other areas, which can include: the color of the toothbrush they use, including specialty ones with favorite characters, toothbrushes that light up, or those that have a motor two or three toothbrushes to choose each time your kids brush their teeth, plastic cups are used for rinsing that can stay in the bathroom fun, floss colors, and flavors tooth paste varieties that appeal to kids.
+Since it’s essential that kids brush their teeth twice a day, give them choices in other areas, which can include: the color of the toothbrush they use, including specialty ones with favorite characters, toothbrushes that light up, or those that have a motor two or three toothbrushes to choose each time your kids brush their teeth, plastic cups are used for rinsing that can stay in the bathroom fun, floss colors, and flavors toothpaste varieties that appeal to kids.

 While you’re teaching your kids to brush their teeth, let your child put the toothpaste on the brush, emphasizing that the toothpaste should be the size of a pea.
 When you’re first teaching your children how to brush their teeth, take turns to make sure they’re brushing all surfaces of their teeth twice a day.